 You have line item veto power.
 Be realistic about your post-employment needs and set goals.
 Social security income is the floor.
 Add income layers as necessary to meet projected expenses.
 Diversity of income sources is always good but it is essential in our current economic environment.
 If there is still a mortgage on your home, you should consider paying it off as soon as possible to cut down on retirement expenses.
 Prepare to avoid surprises and look for other ways to cut expenses.

 Sources of added income layers could include post career employment of some kind.
 You could consider a retirement job to help fund a comfortable retirement lifestyle.
-If you have a passion for helping others, sharing healthy Wakaya Perfection products is a great work at home business.
-Click here to check out the opportunity.
+If you have a passion for helping others, sharing healthy Zilis products is a great work at home business.
+For more information on how complete the form at the bottom of this page.

 You could also consider retirement annuities, a retirement-business, and/or a reverse mortgage.
 Depending on your circumstances and needs, you may want to consider a franchise opportunity in starting your new business.
 These options should be discussed with your financial consultant.